VDOT Traffic Engineering Division

 VDOT’s Traffic Engineering Division promotes RSA as the foundation of providing excellent transportation safety planning and recommends its inclusion throughout the project development/delivery process.

-In cooperation with VDOT’s Transportation Mobility Planning Division (TMPD) and as a first step, RSA procedures have been integrated into the Strategically Targeted Affordable Roadway Solutions (START) program.
+In cooperation with VDOT’s Transportation Mobility Planning Division and as a first step, RSA procedures have been integrated into the Strategically Targeted Affordable Roadway Solutions (START) program.

 To systematically implement Rasps in Virginia, the Traffic Engineering has developed RSA guidelines and tools to bring together relevant RSA resources for all stakeholders.